River Glen, Lincolnshire: History

 Once the route to Bourne was closed off, there was little trade on the river, although a short section of about 1 mi was used by barges until the 1920s.
 Although the present head of navigation is at Tongue End, there is evidence that lighters capable of carrying 15 tons used to navigate to Kate's Bridge, where the Lincoln to Peterborough turnpike road crossed the river, and there are the remains of moorings at Greatford Hall, although navigation to there must have ceased after Kate's Bridge was rebuilt.

 In 1734, John Grundy, one of the pioneers in applying scientific principles to the solution of civil engineering problems, was asked by the Adventurers of Deeping Fen to consider the drainage of 47 sqmi of fenland to the west of Spalding.
 His plans included the construction of a reservoir which covered 10 acre, impounded by a sluice at Surfleet.
 At low tide, the water would be released, and the scouring action would deepen the channel, with a consequent improvement in drainage.
 Humphrey Smith directed the construction, with Grundy acting as engineer, which was completed in 1739, according to a plaque fixed to it at the time.
 The sluice had three openings, each 8 ft wide, with pointed doors on the downstream site, which closed as the tide rose, and lifting gates on the upstream side, which would be raised to discharge the water.
-The sluice was replaced by the present structure in 1824.
+The present sluice was erected by the trustees of the Deeping Fen Drainage Act 1856.
+The first stone was laid by Lord Kesteven on 17th February 1879 and the sluice opened in November 1879 at a total cost of £15,000.